Meet the Choir of Saint James

-In addition to singing at St. James' Episcopal/Anglican Church (Los Angeles), Gerald W. Craft, tenor, sings regularly at St. Wilfrid of York Episcopal (Huntington Beach) and All Saints' Episcopal (Beverly Hills).
-He is Artistic Director of Hollywood-based LASchola and also sings with Orange County's De Angelis Vocal Ensemble.
-He has sung with the Donald Brinegar Singers, Jouyssance Early Music Ensemble, Chorale Bel Canto, and Cantori Sine Nomine.
-Gerald has been tenor soloist at the Whittier College Bach Festival, Redondo Beach Baroque Music Festival, an d the Hollywood Master Chorale.
-He is also a founding member of the Clarion Singers.
+In addition to singing at St. James' Episcopal/Anglican Church (Los Angeles), Gerald W. Craft, tenor, is a regular choir "ringer" around LA and Orange County.
+He is Artistic Director of Hollywood-based LASchola and has sung with the Donald Brinegar Singers, Jouyssance Early Music Ensemble, Chorale Bel Canto, and Cantori Sine Nomine.
+Gerald has been tenor soloist at the Whittier College Bach Festival, Redondo Beach Baroque Music Festival, and the Hollywood Master Chorale.
+He is also a founding member of The Clarion Singers.
 Gerald is a technology director at Occidental College in Los Angeles, from which he earned a Bachelor’s Degree and studied voice with G. G. Prosper.

 Tom Croyle was born and raised in Pennsylvania, and started singing in choirs at an early age.
 After graduating from Edinboro University of Pennsylvania, he moved to Los Angeles.
 He has sung in the Los Angeles Master Chorale with Roger Wagner and Grant Gershon and the Saint Charles Borromeo choir with Paul Salamunovich.
 He joined the choir of Saint James' in 2010 and is very glad to be a part of the Saint James' family.

 A member of the Choir since 2007, Megan Malone-Franklin is proud to call St. James’ home.
-She holds a Bachelor of Arts degree in Music from the University of Southern California and has performed with several choral ensembles in Orange County and Los Angeles over the last 10 years, including Pacific Chorale, the John Alexander Singers, and the Clarion Singers.
-She has participated in three UK tours as a chorister, singing in many cathedrals and chapels across the country.
+She holds a Bachelor of Arts degree in Music from the University of Southern California and has performed with several choral ensembles in Orange County and Los Angeles, including Pacific Chorale, the John Alexander Singers, and the Clarion Singers.
+She has participated in three UK tours as a chorister, singing in many cathedrals and chapels across England.

-In addition to singing at St. James’, Megan works for Pacific Symphony, as well as partnering with her wife, Marlee, to provide doula services and childbirth education to growing families in Orange County (www.herobirthservices.com).
-Megan and Marlee live with their rescued cocker spaniel in Fullerton.
+In addition to singing at St. James’, Megan works for Pacific Symphony's administration team, as well as partnering with her wife, Marlee, to provide doula services and childbirth education to growing families in Orange County (www.herobirthservices.com).
+Megan and Marlee live with their cocker spaniels in Santa Ana.